pmiemun/swappability/README.md

 # swappability
-Data generated in article "Homorepeat overlap in orthologous proteins: evolutionary insights into swappable and non-swappable polyX regions"
+Data generated in article "Swappable and non-swappable homorepeats in orthologous proteins reflect distinct patterns of evolutionary flexibility"